 I own a copy from App Store before a subscription version was made available.
 Can I transfer this license over to the direct version?

 1) First, make sure you have the existing App Store version of the app installed.
+Even if you updated to a new version, that is okay.
 In case you don't have it already installed, you can download it from your purchased history as explained here: https://support.apple.com/en-ae/guide/app-store/fir0fb69db23/mac

 If it's BusyCal you're downloading from the app store, make sure it is version 3.
 For version 2, you will need to make a separate upgrade from here.